TitleGen-FL/TitleGen-FL/README.md

 Train new models
 First, follow the annotation, change the content in list "model_names" into the model name you want(we provide five choices: **'CNN', 'RNN', 'RCNN', 'RNN_Attention', 'Transformer'**), and change the first parameter of function **"DL_component_bleu_threshold"** to **'train'**.
 Second, run the **Main.py** and get final results in the folder: **"./result_last"**.

+## How long the code need to run
+We have introduced the CPU and GPU(RTX 3090) in our paper.
+In fact, under mine circumstance, it will cost about half to an hour to train a new model or about 10-15 mins to use a pretrained model and get result.

 ## Acknowledgements